Honor killings by region: United Kingdom

 Another well-known case was Heshu Yones, stabbed to death by her Kurdish father in London in 2002, because he thought she'd become too "westernized" and was involved in a relationship of which he didn't approve.
 Other examples include the killing of Tulay Goren, a Kurdish Shia Muslim girl who immigrated with her family from Turkey, and Samaira Nazir (Pakistani Muslim).

 A highly publicized case was that of Shafilea Iftikhar Ahmed, a 17-year-old British Pakistani girl from Great Sankey, Warrington, Cheshire, who was murdered in 2003 by her parents.
 However, a lesser-known case is that of Gurmeet Singh Ubhi, a Sikh man who, in February 2011, was found guilty of the murder of his 24-year-old daughter, Amrit Kaur Ubhi in 2010.
 Ubhi was found to have murdered his daughter because he disapproved of her being "too westernized".
 Likewise, he also disapproved of the fact that she was dating a non-Sikh man.

 In 2012, the UK had the first white victim of an honor killing: 17-year-old Laura Wilson was murdered by her Asian boyfriend, Ashtiaq Ashgar, because she revealed details of their relationship to his family, challenging traditional cultural values of the Asian family.
 Laura Wilson's mother said, "I honestly think it was an honour killing for putting shame on the family.
 They needed to shut Laura up and they did."
 Wilson was repeatedly knifed to death as she walked along a canal in Rotherham.

 In 2013, Mohammed Inayat was jailed for murdering his wife and injuring three daughters by setting his house on fire in Birmingham.
 Inayat wanted to stop his daughter from flying to Dubai to marry her boyfriend, because he believed the marriage would dishonor his family.

 In 2013, the husband of Syrian-born 25-year-old Rania Alayed was jailed for her murder.
 His two brothers were also jailed for perverting the course of justice in relation to the disposal of her body, which has never been found.
 According to the prosecution, the motive for the murder was that she had become "too westernised" and was "establishing an independent life".

 In August 2025, Labour Party, who is in the government right now, had its ministers announcing a clear legislation that clearly discusses and defines so-called honour-based violence.
 The amendment was made to catch more predators and to protect more victims, especially women and girls.
-This amendment was proposed to enhance the way public services respond to honour attacks in England and Wales, and forms part of Labour’s plan for change, which includes a pledge to halve violence against women and girls.
+This amendment was proposed to enhance the way public services respond to honour attacks in England and Wales, and forms part of Labour’s plan for change, which includes a pledge to halve violence against women and girls; legislation defining this cultural phenonemon was passed by the Executive under the Crime and Policing Act 2026 in February 2026.